rkuma183/wilsonmar.github.io/_posts/2017-03-03-python-install.md

 ## Don't Uninstall Python 2.7 #

 > The version of Python that comes with Mac OSX should not be removed because some Apple system software have hard-coded references to it.

-That is the reason why elevated privilages (sudo) is necessary to remove Python from your Mac:
+That is the reason why elevated privilages (sudo) is necessary to remove Python from your Mac.

 Nevertheless here's the bad advice to harm yourself: